sagemath/sage-archive-2023-02-01/src/doc/en/developer/manual_git.rst

 ================

-For beginners to Sage development with no git experience, we recommend using the Sage development scripts as explained in :ref:`chapter-walk-through`, which simplify using git and the trac server.
+For beginners to Sage development with no git experience, we recommend using the Sage development scripts as explained in :ref:`chapter-walkthrough`, which simplify using git and the trac server.
 However, you can use git directly to work on Sage if you want to take off the training wheels.
 This chapter will tell you how to do so assuming some